 A virtual viewing appointment allows you to view books, documents from archival boxes and folders, video and sound clips, maps, or photographs on your computer without visiting the library.

 In a teleconference session a member of the staff will act as your “research hands” to open folders, turn pages, mark files for copying, move the camera over maps or oversized items, and control audio or video clips.
-These sessions are 30 minutes long, currently offered Wednesday mornings or afternoons, and must be booked at least one week in advance.
+These sessions are 30 minutes long, currently offered Tuesday or Wednesday mornings or afternoons, and must be booked at least one week in advance.

 This service is open to any researcher who wants to view specific materials that are held at the Gale Family Library.
 This means you will need titles and locator/call numbers for your items when you make your appointment.